Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 * reduction of single-person operational dependency

 This is exactly the kind of infrastructure that becomes more valuable as its maintenance risk becomes more visible.

+## Concrete Operational Pressure

+The continuity risk is no longer only theoretical.

+Recent international work has already exposed where the pressure is felt.

+In South Korea, preparation for the February 6, 2025 launch of the Korean Sign Language Nuri Dictionary depended on SignPuddle 2 on the legacy server to author signs for a public institutional dictionary.

+That work appears to have pushed the old system hard enough to expose scaling weaknesses in save operations and concurrent use.

+Direct support was needed during the launch period, including two days of vacation time taken to keep the work moving.

+In Brazil, prior outages were felt immediately in an active user community that depends on the system for ongoing work.

+More recently, repeated bot pressure and CPU-heavy requests have continued to cause temporary service interruptions on the legacy server.

+These incidents matter because they show that infrastructure fragility is already interrupting real international work, not merely raising abstract maintenance concerns.

 ## Software and Code Infrastructure